-The Assyrians, Egyptians and Greeks already knew the cork in early antiquity.
-In some cases, cork stoppers were also used to seal vessels such as amphorae.
-Mostly, however, stoppers made of terracotta (clay) were in use, which were fastened with string and then sealed with varnish, clay or pitch.
-The Roman author Cato the Elder (234-149 B.C.) wrote that wine jugs had to be sealed with cork and pitch after fermentation.
-The Romans already knew this type of closure, but it was forgotten again with the fall of the Roman Empire.
-This was probably due to the reason that the Iberian Peninsula as the main source of the cork bark was conquered by the Moors in the 8th century and dominated for a long time.
-Until the late Middle Ages, vessels were sealed with wooden plugs dipped in oil and wrapped in hemp, pitch or wax.
+The Assyrians, Egyptians and Greeks already knew the cork stopper in early antiquity.
+In some cases, cork stoppers were also used as closures for amphorae.
+Mostly, however, stoppers made of terracotta (clay) were used, which were fastened with string and then sealed with varnish, clay or pitch.
+The Roman author Cato the Elder (234-149 BC) wrote that the wine jugs had to be sealed with cork and pitch after fermentation.
+So the Romans already knew this type of closure, but it fell into oblivion again with the fall of the Roman Empire.
+Probably because the Iberian Peninsula, the main source of cork bark, was conquered by the Moors in the 8th century and dominated for a long time.
+Until the late Middle Ages, vessels were sealed with wooden stoppers dipped in oil and wrapped in hemp, pitch or wax.